top of page

 Group Peer Support Sessions: Our group peer support sessions are a cornerstone of our support services.
 Please refer to our Adult Group Programs page for detailed information.
 We offer free ongoing weekly support groups and closed support groups throughout the year to foster a sense of community and shared healing.
 Most of our groups currently run via Zoom.
 We occasionally offer in-person support groups throughout the year at our main office location in Mississauga.
 These groups are offered based on demand, need, and availability of facilitators.

-Events: We host two major annual events to honour, remember, and celebrate our loved ones.
-Our "Walk to Remember" fundraising event and the "Loving Memory Ceremony" are opportunities for communal support and remembrance.
+Events: We co-host (with our affiliate, Bereaved Families of Ontario - Toronto) two major annual events to honour, remember, and celebrate our loved ones.
+Our "Walk to Remember" fundraising event and the "Trees of Light" are opportunities for communal support and remembrance.
 Subscribe to our newsletter or check our Events tab for updates and details.

 Through these diverse support options, we strive to offer the compassion, understanding, and resources you need during your time of grief.